 How to mine Bitcoin (BTC)

 What is Bitcoin mining?
-The basics explained

 Bitcoin mining may seem intimidating, especially with its industry jargon.
-However, with a little bit of basic knowledge this seemingly intimidating process can become much simpler.
+However, with a little bit of basic knowledge, this seemingly intimidating process can become much simpler.

 New blocks are created by Bitcoin miners.
 However, only 1 miner can create each new block.
-To ensure that only 1 miner creates a block, all miners must compete to solve a complex mathematical problem.
+To ensure that only 1 miner creates a block, all miners must compete to solve a difficult mathematical problem.
 The difficulty of this problem is dynamically adjusted so that a block is created roughly (but reliably) about every 10 minutes.
 The miner that achieves a solution first gets to validate all transactions and create the new block.
 This is called proof-of-work (PoW).
 In return for their efforts, they are rewarded with brand new Bitcoin (BTC), plus the transaction fees from all transactions within the block.
 The reward is currently 6.25 Bitcoin per block.

-How to mine Bitcoin in 4 Steps
+How to mine Bitcoin in 5 steps

 How much can a Bitcoin miner earn?